tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 She ignored me though and continued dragging her foot towards the cockpit almost like she was on a mission.

-When she finally reached the door of the cockpit, she began to wail as if in pain.
+When she finally reached the door of the cockpit, she began to wail as if in pain causing me to cover my ears.

 John, one of the pilots opened the door.